"The supreme ultimate, the undifferentiated whole of the universe sorted into yin and yang."

 Tài jí Life provides online classes taught by Wendy with easy to follow videos in a casual and easy to understand format.
 Wendy teaches gentle, fluid movements that engage every muscle and joint in the body.
 These flowing sequences are relaxed, comfortable motions that will leave you feeling strong, calm, refreshed and revitalized.

-These slow and thoughtful forms of tài jí are based on the traditional Yang Family style of taijiquan as she has learned from the internationally renowned Master Sam Masich and his students.
+These slow and thoughtful forms of tài jí are based on the traditional Yang Family style of taijiquan that she has learned from the internationally renowned Master Sam Masich and his students.

 Your experience is enriched with meaningful context of related philosophy and background to each course.
 You will find this to be a calm and engaging online environment with no pop-up ads, additional music or distractions.
 The tutorials are often set in the beautiful outdoors yet you can learn and practice in the comfort of your own home or on the go with any mobile device.